-Bullets must remember which player fired them, as the original client will get the multicast from the server, but should not re-fire the same bullet.
+The original client will get the multicast from the server, but should not re-fire the same bullet.
 Clients report when their bullet hits an enemy.
 In the demonstration, the server then checks independently that the bullet travels there, and calculates and applies damage.
 This functionality is in BP_MP_PlayerController.